therion23/KatanaHacking/USB.md

 Note that only root can write to a hidraw device.
 There is probably an absurdly simple way around this, with an even more absurd number of potential consequences.
 Caveat emptor.

+Note also that if you intend to program something around this, allocating 64 bytes for a receive buffer would be a good idea.
+The Katana always sends responses in 0 padded 64 byte blocks.

 ## Structures

 The command and response structures are identical: